 8. Assess the patient’s relationships.

-Divorce, the death of a family member, and family conflict can disrupt the type of support that a patient is used to receiving and make it more difficult for them to manage their situation.
+Divorce, the death of a family member, and family conflict can disrupt the type of support that a patient is used to receiving and make it more difficult for them to manage their stress.

 9. Assess the patient’s stress level.